tarikvural/interactive-video/README.md

 # Usage
 After you first load the Widget and upload a Video/provide an URL, just click on the blue "+" Button to try adding an Interaction.

+## Nesting
+Nesting is supported only within the WebWriter application, to do this, while the widget is in focus, add a widget of any kind

+## Chapters

 # License